 Arguably the play's first major London West End production opened on 30 September 1926 at the now demolished Kingsway Theatre.
 Translated by Robert Farquharson Sharp, this production was staged in 'modern dress' and the cast featured Charles Carson as 'John Rosmer', Edith Evans as 'Rebecca West', and Rupert Harvey as 'James Crowley' (Mr Kroll).
 It played for 52 performances, closing on 13 November 1926.

-Although there where a couple of short revivals of the play over the next 30-or-so years, the next major revival took place at the Royal Court Theatre in 1959 - see below.1960 Comedy Theatre West End revival with Eric Porter and Peggy Ashcroft 1973 Greenwich Theatre London revival with Jeremy Brett and Joan Plowright 1977 Haymarket Theatre West End revival with Daniel Massey and Claire Bloom 1987 National Theatre London revival with Roger Lloyd Pack and Suzanne Bertish 1992 Young Vic Theatre London revival with Corin Redgrave and Francesca Annis 2008 Almeida Theatre London revival with Paul Hilton and Helen McCrory
+Although there where a couple of short revivals of the play over the next 30-or-so years, the next major revival took place at the Royal Court Theatre in 1959 in an acclaimed roduction that transferred to London's West End the following year - see below.1960 Comedy Theatre West End revival with Eric Porter and Peggy Ashcroft 1973 Greenwich Theatre London revival with Jeremy Brett and Joan Plowright 1977 Haymarket Theatre West End revival with Daniel Massey and Claire Bloom 1987 National Theatre London revival with Roger Lloyd Pack and Suzanne Bertish 1992 Young Vic Theatre London revival with Corin Redgrave and Francesca Annis 2008 Almeida Theatre London revival with Paul Hilton and Helen McCrory